WICG/first-party-sets/README.md

    measuring how long the browser took to reject it.
 -  If two first-party sets jointly own a set of "throwaway" domains (so state clearing does not matter), they can communicate a user identifier in which throwaway domains one set grabs from the other.
-This is partially addressed by mitigating personalized first-party sets (if not personalized, the sites must coordinate via a global signal like time).
-Beyond that, this can be addressed by mitigations against unacceptable sets in general (a domain that can be part of two sets is clearly unacceptable).
-See further discussion below.
+This can be prevented if UA policy includes each domain in at most one entity.
+   However note that, immediately after a domain changes ownership, policies using signed assertions may briefly accept either of two entities while the old assertions expire.
+The browser can push a revocation list to clear old assertions faster.
+Mitigating personalized sets also partially addresses this attack (if not personalized, the sites must coordinate via a global signal like time).

 ## Service workers